-After the meal, the group marched over to the apprentice's tent, erected far from all others.
+After the meal, the group marched over to the apprentice’s tent, erected far from all others.
 The tent had no visible openings, all the panels were bound with clumsy, heavy stitching.
 Some panels looked better than others, it seemed that its maker had improved over time.
 It was tradition in Renate that all who came to live here, make their own tent from thread and needle, with materials found locally.
-Maka's apprentice had a different life before, not one where you were taught the art of thread-work.
-"You have to promise me to tell no one of Iri's presence in Renate.”
+Maka’s apprentice had a different life before, not one where you were taught the art of thread-work.
+“You have to promise not to tell anyone that Iri is in Renate.”
 Maka whispered.

 “Iri?”
 Lupin said, “that’s a derogatory name isn’t it?”

-"I know it is, but my apprentice insists on it," Maka explained.
-"So you will tell no one?"
+“I know it is, but my apprentice insists on it,” Maka explained.
+“So you won’t tell right?”

 “Promise!”
 Eka said.